Learn about many of the available medications in our database.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 Each 1 mL of sterile, colourless-to-yellow, preservative-free, liquid concentrate contains 20 mg of daratumumab.
 Nonmedicinal ingredients: glacial acetic acid, sodium acetate trihydrate, sodium chloride, mannitol, polysorbate 20, and water for injection.

-The initial dose of daratumumab depends on body size and is usually 16 mg per kilogram of body weight.
+When given intravenously, the initial dose of daratumumab depends on body size and is usually 16 mg per kilogram of body weight.
 The treatment schedule varies depending on whether or not it is a newly diagnosed or a previously treated multiple myeloma.
-Daratumumab is usually injected into a vein through a specially prepared site on your skin.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, discuss any concerns with your doctor.